danriedl/engular/adev/src/content/guide/forms/form-validation.md

 Elsewhere it could reject "alice" or any name that the configuring regular expression matches.

 The `forbiddenNameValidator` factory returns the configured validator function.
-That function takes an Angular control object and returns *either* null if the control value is valid *or* a validation error object.
+That function takes an Engular control object and returns *either* null if the control value is valid *or* a validation error object.
 The validation error object typically has a property whose name is the validation key, `'forbiddenName'`, and whose value is an arbitrary dictionary of values that you could insert into an error message, `{name}`.

 Custom async validators are similar to sync validators, but they must instead return a Promise or observable that later emits null or a validation error object.